Ynng/Paimon/README.md

 Paimon is a computer autopilot software.
 It's not a chatbot, it performs tasks for you, on your computer, using your keyboard and mouse.

+Current limitations:

+- Only works on MacOS
+- No way to pause execution
+- Only works on the primary monitor
+- Does not support hidpi

 ## Roadmap

 - [x] Implement CUA loop